executablebooks/sphinx-design/docs/dropdowns.md

 # Dropdowns

-Dropdowns can be used to hide, usually *non-essential*, content and show it only when a user clicks on the header panel.
+Dropdowns can be used to toggle, usually *non-essential*, content and show it only when a user clicks on the header panel.

+The dropdown can have a title, as the directive argument, and the `open` option can be used to initialise the dropdown in the open state.

 :::{dropdown}
 Dropdown content